Nightclubs

 King Performance Center

-George was in partnership with Alan Tillinghast, and Tillinghast wanted to program the King Performance Center as a rock and roll band venue on August 6th.
+George partnered with Alan Tillinghast, who wanted to program the King Performance Center as a rock and roll band venue on August 6th.
 Allen had mentioned to George that Kurt Cobain and Nirvana wanted to do a preview event at the King.
-George, being a jazz fan, had no knowledge of Kurt Cobain and could not understand, upon his arrival, why there was a line around the block at 6th and Blanchard.
+George, a jazz fan, had no knowledge of Kurt Cobain and could not understand, upon his arrival, why there was a line around the block at 6th and Blanchard.
 Nirvana was the biggest act ever to appear at the King Theater.

 Casablanca Lounge (Proposed)